Peace & Goodwill Cemetery

 In the late 19th and early 20th centuries, Coosa County, like many areas in the South, faced significant challenges due to the Civil War and Reconstruction.
 However, the county rebounded and continued to develop in the following years.
 Today, Coosa County remains an important part of Alabama's history, with its diverse heritage, natural beauty, and prominent landmarks attracting visitors from near and far.

-This timeline provides a concise overview of the key events in the history of Coosa County, Alabama.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Coosa County, Alabama.

 • 1832 - Coosa County was established by the Alabama Legislature.